 While the MCB is the most important and closest partner of re:publica, both the MCB and re:publica plan and curate their programmes independently.
 We keep each other informed of the program planning and exchange information.
 However, the MEDIA CONVENTION Berlin is an independent event and not a re:publica track.

 If you are interested in submitting proposals for the MEDIA CONVENTION, please continue reading I want to participate in the MEDIA CONVENTION Berlin.
 Is that possible?

 re:publica offers different formats.
 You can select between the following in the CfP form:

 - Talk (30 minutes or 1 hour)

 Well-prepared presentation on a topic.
 Possible as a talk, but also as a reading, interview or fireside chat.
 1-2 people

 Balanced discussion on a specific topic.
 Possible as a panel debate or fishbowl conversation.

-Maximum of 3 speakers plus presenter => The limit on featured persons includes the moderator.
-We cannot emphasize it enough and we won’t be making any exceptions here either!
+Maximum of 3 speakers plus presenter => that's a total limit of 4 featured persons including the moderator.
 GENDER BALANCE applies to all formats.
-We strive to be 100 % diverse, but as a minimum 50 % of the speakers must be female.
+We strive to be 100 % diverse so a minimum of 50 % of speakers must be female.